utxostack/rgbpp-sdk/examples/rgbpp/README.md

 - Local and Queue directories: The examples for RGB++ UDT issuance, transfer, and leap
 - Spore directory: The examples for RGB++ spore creation, transfer and leap
-- xUDT directory: The examples for xUDT issuance, mint and transfer on CKB

 ## What you must know about BTC transaction id